 All popular browsers allow zooming in and out by pressing the Ctrl (Cmd in OS X) and + or - keys.
 Or alternatively hold down the Ctrl key and scroll up or down with the mouse.

 In your operating system

 Windows 7 includes “Magnifier”, a program that allows zooming.
-Press the “Start” menu and type “Magnifier” (first letters should do it) and press Enter.
-A small overlay window appears that can be moved around with the mouse and zooms everything in it.
+Press the “Start” menu and type “Magnifier” (first letters should suffice) and press Enter.
+A small overlay window appears that can be moved around with the mouse and which zooms everything in it.

-In Apple computers, go Apple menu > System Preferences > Accessibility (or Universal Access) > Zoom.
+In Apple computers, go to Apple menu > System Preferences > Accessibility (or Universal Access) > Zoom.